A Stock Pose about a physically-forced smile. This takes on 2 forms:

 - In UHF, George tries to cheer Bob up by making him smile this way, after inadvertently causing them both to lose their jobs at Burger World.

-- Tarzan, the Ape Man In the 1981 version Jane asks Tarzan, who doesn't understand English, to smile and very tentatively reaches for his face.
+- Tarzan, the Ape Man (1981): Jane asks Tarzan, who doesn't understand English, to smile and very tentatively reaches for his face.
 He grabs her hands at first but gradually lets her touch him and gently force the corners of his mouth up in a smile.
 He tolerates this.

 - An episode of Star Trek: Voyager had Neelix try to make Tuvok smile in this way.
 Tuvok's response was to strangle him to death.
 "Fortunately," it was all a holodeck simulation.